IlyaFinkelshteyn/choco-cloud-screen-resolution/ReadMe.md

 ﻿# Cloud Screen Resolution

-Sets screen resolution on Windows server.
+Sets screen resolution on Windows servers in the cloud.

 Selenium testing in the cloud at a specific resolution is a use case where this comes in handy.

 This package does the following:

-- Creates local user account to Remote Desktop Protocol (RDP) - at specified screen resolution (default is 1920x1080) - into another user account (default is user executing choco install) on same Windows server hosted in the cloud
+- Creates local user account to Remote Desktop Protocol (RDP) at specified screen resolution (default is 1920x1080) into another user account on same Windows server hosted in the cloud
 - Enables [Remote Desktop connections](https://technet.microsoft.com/en-us/library/cc722151%28v=ws.10%29.aspx)
 - Bypasses [Identity Of The Remote Computer Verification](http://www.mytecbits.com/microsoft/windows/rdp-identity-of-the-remote-computer)